AI-estimated baseline profile. Be the first to log a session!

 What does 2008 Yin Tai '6918' Liu Bao Tea taste like?

-This dark from Guangxi, China offers a distinctive drinking experience.
 This aged Liu Bao offers a deep, earthy aroma reminiscent of damp forest floor and aged wood.
 On the palate, it delivers a rich, mellow body with notes of camphor and a lingering, sweet finish.
-It sits in the "Earthy" and "Woody" and "Mellow" flavor families, so expect a cup that leans earthy and woody and mellow.
+It leans earthy, woody and mellow.

 How should I brew 2008 Yin Tai '6918' Liu Bao Tea?